All Episodes

 That's 1-952-225-5278.

-He has been taking UFO reports, cataloging them, working along with move on actually in some in many cases I
+He has been taking UFO reports, cataloging them, working along with MUFON, actually, in many cases, I guess.

-Yes, you know, do you have any device, just as a curiosity, Peter, that, you know, if something did happen, let's say at three o'clock in the morning Pacific Time, and you started getting 300 calls, you know, your phone was just ringing off the hook.
+Yes, you know, do you have any device, just as a curiosity, Peter, that, you know, if something did happen, let's say at 3 o'clock in the morning Pacific time, and you started getting 300 calls, you know, your phone was just ringing off the hook.

 Do you have any way for your phone to alert you, uh-oh, big one?